 About Johanna Björklund

-My research approach is multidisciplinary with the aim of contributing to knowledge for sustainable transformation of the food system.
-I have worked at both ends of the food system, in participatory research and development projects for sustainable food production, and as researcher performing on-going evaluations projects on sustainable meals in public restaurants.
+The research focus for Johanna Björklund is multidisciplinary with the aim of contributing to knowledge for sustainable transformation of the food system.
+She has worked at both ends of the food system, in participatory research and development projects for sustainable food production, and as researcher performing on-going evaluations projects on sustainable meals in public restaurants.

-As a member of the Social Impact Lab at the University, I have had the opportunity to further develop an idea of using the school lunch in learning for sustainable development.
-Together with pilot schools, I develop a model for action-oriented and reflective learning based on the school meal that can be adapted and used regionally and nationally.
+As a member of the Social Impact Lab at the University, Johanna Björklund have had the opportunity to further develop an idea of using the school lunch in learning for sustainable development.
+Together with pilot schools, she develop a model for action-oriented and reflective learning based on the school meal that can be adapted and used regionally and nationally.
 This concerns school development and a change in the school's inner way of working.
-The research will be part of the new research project "The School Meal in Educational Activities" within the university's focus area "Food and Health".
+The research is a part of the research project "The School Meal in Educational Activities" within the university's focus area "Food and Health".